Ca' Pesaro

 With the collaboration of Archivio Gastone Novelli, Roma

-The exhibition is also an opportunity to reap the harvest of the most recent and important studies devoted to the artist, above all the Catalogue Raisonné of his paintings and sculptures published in 2011 by the Archivio Novelli in collaboration with the Mart – Museo di Arte Moderna e Contemporanea di Trento e Rovereto.
+The exhibition is also an opportunity to reap the harvest of the most recent and important studies devoted to the artist, above all the Catalogue Raisonné of his paintings and sculptures published in 2011 by the Archivio Gastone Novelli Roma in collaboration with the Mart – Museo di Arte Moderna e Contemporanea di Trento e Rovereto.
 In 1999, it presented the last major anthological exhibition devoted to him by a public institution, after the one held in 1988 by the Galleria Nazionale d’Arte Moderna in Rome.

 Admission to the exhibition from 15 November 2025 to 1 March 2026, with the Museum’s hours and ticket.